swdavey/wphol/workshop/mds_read_replicas.md

 **[Previous lab](./mds_enable_ha.md)**

-## Scale your service with Read Replicas
+## Lab 4 - Scale your service with Read Replicas

 ## Introduction
 Business is booming.
 We are open 24 hours a day and suffering no downtime.
 Hurrah!
-However, with our extensive menus and blog pages detailing how people can recreate our food at home the database is becomming stressed and causing our website to slow down.
+However, with our extensive menus and blog pages detailing how people can recreate our food at home the database is becoming stressed and causing our website to slow down.
 To overcome this we have decided to scale out the database with load-balanced read-replica instances.
 By doing this we will take most of the read load away from the primary database so ensuring our orders are processed properly.

 To implement read replicas and make use of them we not only have to enable them in OCI but we also have to make sure Wordpress both knows about them and can make use of them.
 Therefore in this lab you will implement read-replicas in OCI and then perform some Wordpress admin, specifically installing and configuring Wordpress plugins that will enable the site to use the installed read-replicas.